cdelaof26/arpspoofKicker/README.md

 # ARPSpoofKicker

-A basic python project to ARP Poisoning local users to deny access to internet
+A basic python project to ARP Poisoning local users and deny access to internet